jarnaldich/f4g-oceania-pdal/workshop/0-introduction.md

 If you haven't already, please download a few sample datasets from here:

-...and move them to the directory `f4g-oceania-pdal/sample-data`
+...and move them to the directory `f4g-oceania-pdal/../sample-data` (specific location for Girona workshop)

 All of our exercises today are run from there.